"We are focused only in two varieties of olive oil: Royal and Picual"

 VEZORLA IS LOCAL

-Vezorla Inc. was founded in Calgary by Veronica Guirado in 2015 to provide real extra virgin olive oil to the region.
+Vezorla Inc. was founded in Canada by Veronica Guirado in 2015 to provide real and fresh extra virgin olive oil from my back home in Spain.

-The olive oil under the Vezorla brand is selected in Cazorla (Spain) to be exclusively imported to Calgary.
+The olive oil under the Vezorla brand is from healthy olives harvested within Cazorla (Spain) to be exclusively imported to Canada.

 OUR OLIVE OIL IS REAL